TheKitBoi/Newb-Engine/README.md

 # Friday Night Funkin' Newb Engine

 This is the repository for Newb Engine, a mod for a game called 'Friday Night Funkin', originally made for Ludum Dare 47 "Stuck In a Loop".
+**QUICK NOTE: I RANDOMLY ADD SHIT TO THE GITHUB THAT ARENT FINISHED!!
+USING MASTER TO BUILD MIGHT NOT WORK LEL**

 Download the mod here: https://gamebanana.com/gamefiles/19689 Play the Ludum Dare prototype here: https://ninja-muffin24.itch.io/friday-night-funkin